Nei-V/drum-machine/README.md

 # The drum machine!

+You can see the live site here (I'm using Netlify):

 This is the last project in the freeCodeCamp front end frameworks curriculum.

 I've tried to use many things (even though not all of them are necessary) in order to learn as much as possible from it.